-When using a formal assessment
+A formal assessment

-Some training providers use a formal assessment or 'test' because it is administratively efficient and can provide consistent and comparable results.
-However, some students, such as disengaged learners or some Koorie students, may be unfamiliar and uncomfortable with formal or exam-like assessments.
+Using a formal assessment or 'test' can be administratively efficient and provide consistent and comparable results.
+But for some students, such as disengaged learners or Aboriginal Victorians, formal tests or exam-like assessments may not be the most appropriate option.

-When a formal assessment might be a problem for the student there are other indicators of literacy and numeracy skill that could be used such as:
+If so, there are other indicators of literacy and numeracy you could use such as:

-- how easily they navigate and complete a written application process - a discussion to gauge their speaking and listening skills - result of informal assessment activities - samples of recent written work.
+- how easily they navigate and complete a written application - a discussion to gauge their speaking and listening skills - the result of an informal assessment activity - samples of recent written work.

-When using year 12 results
+Year 12 results

-From 2022, a senior secondary student statement of results will show whether minimum standards for literacy and numeracy have been achieved through the student sitting the redeveloped General Achievement Test (GAT).
+From 2022, a senior secondary student statement of results will show whether minimum standards for literacy and numeracy have been achieved through the General Achievement Test (GAT).

-So, while Year 12 results may provide enough information for some students, for others it may not, depending on the program they are enrolling in.
+Year 12 results may provide enough information for some students, for others it may not, depending on the program they're enrolling in.

-For example, a student who has studied only humanities subjects and now wants to enrol in a Certificate III in Surveying and Spatial Information Services may benefit from an additional assessment of numeracy skills.
+For example, a student who has studied only humanities subjects and now wants to enrol in the Certificate III in Surveying and Spatial Information Services may benefit from an additional assessment of numeracy skills.

-When using information from a past enrolment
+Information from a past enrolment